gbaptista/luminous/doc/en-US/README.md

 ## Donations

 There is no kind of organization for receiving donations at the moment.
-See our guide on "[how to contribute](#how-to-contribute)" to other ways of contributing and also see about the book being written in "[going deeper](#going-deeper)".
+See our guide on "[how to contribute](#how-to-contribute)" to other ways of contributing.
 If you really want to make a donation, here are some incredible foundations that's share some ideals of this project that you can help:

 - [*Electronic Frontier Foundation*](https://supporters.eff.org/donate)
 - [*Free Software Foundation*](https://www.fsf.org/about/ways-to-donate)